You don't have to be the child of a Major Leaguer to become one yourself, but hey, it certainly doesn't hurt.

-Just take a look at the current Blue Jays roster, which includes Bo Bichette, Cavan Biggio and Vladimir Guerrero Jr. As impressive as those young players have been, it will take a lot for them to surpass the career accomplishments of their fathers, with Gary Varsho an eight-year big leaguer, Dante Bichette a four-time All-Star, and Craig Biggio and Vladimir Guerrero both in the Hall of Fame.
+Just take a look at the current Blue Jays roster, which includes Bo Bichette, Cavan Biggio, Vladimir Guerrero Jr. and Daulton Varsho.
+As impressive as those young players have been, it will take a lot for them to surpass the career accomplishments of their fathers, with Gary Varsho an eight-year big leaguer, Dante Bichette a four-time All-Star, and Craig Biggio and Vladimir Guerrero both in the Hall of Fame.

 Baseball-Reference.com's Wins Above Replacement (WAR) was used as a rough guideline, with preference given to pairs in which both players achieved significant success.
 That's why each player on the list accrued at least 10 career WAR, while some other duos that include a Hall of Famer (Yogi Berra, Tony Gwynn, Tony Perez and Tim Raines, for example) were not included.

 All pairs are listed with the father first, and each player's career WAR in parenthesis.

 No player in MLB history has racked up more WAR as a position player than the younger Bonds, a seven-time MVP Award winner who owns the single-season and career home run records and pretty much rewrote baseball in the early 2000s.
 Only allegations of performance-enhancing drug use have kept him waiting for Cooperstown's call.
 And while Barry overshadows his father, Bobby shouldn't be underrated.
-The two Bondses are the only two players in history to combine for at least 300 career home runs with at least 400 steals, as well as the only two to go 20-20 in 10 different seasons.
+The Bondses are the only two players in history to combine least 300 career home runs with at least 400 steals, as well as the only two to go 20-20 in 10 different seasons.

 2. Ken Griffey Sr. (34.5) and Ken Griffey Jr. (83.8)